A Systematic Analysis of Hybrid Linear Attention: Limitations

-\paragraph{Limitations and future work.} Our analysis is confined to models up to 1.3B parameters, a 2,048‑token context window, and block‑wise mixing ratios.
-Whether the observed trade‑offs persist at the 10B+ scale, with 128k token contexts, or under instruction‑tuning and multilingual data remains open.
+Our analysis is confined to models up to 1.3B parameters, a 4,096‑token context window, and block‑wise mixing ratios.
+The question of whether or not the observed trade‑offs persist at the 10B+ scale, with 128k token contexts, or under instruction‑tuning and multilingual data remains open.
+We will, however, point out that models like MiniMax-01 \cite{minimax2025minimax01scalingfoundationmodels} have proven that hybrid models can properly scale up to the modern language model size.
 Exploring finer‑grained hybrids (e.g., head‑wise or dynamic routing) and automated architecture search (e.g., the STAR framework) constitute promising directions for extending this work.